|AvaTrade Pros||AvaTrade Cons|

 Markets and Territories

-AvaTrade Instruments and Spreads
+Instruments and Spreads

-Spreads are dynamic and will, of course, vary across different financial instruments, but are always clearly displayed on the website.
+Spreads are dynamic and will, of course, vary across different financial instruments but are always clearly displayed on the website.
 AvaTrade’s spreads can seem a little high, and high-volume traders are sometimes disappointed to hear they will continue to pay the same spread, regardless of trading activity.
-However, AvaTrade charges a few other fees.
+However, AvaTrade charges few other fees.

 Current spreads displayed on the website include the EUR/USD with a spread of 1.3 pips, the GBP/USD with a spread of 2.0 pips, the USD/JPY with a spread of 1.5 and the EUR/JPY with a spread of 2.2.

-AvaTrade offers a great choice of trading platforms, including the ever-popular MetaTrader options, with both MT4 and MT5 available.
-MetaTrader software has long been an industry favourite, but the broker also offers their own custom trading platform, the AvaTradeAct platform, plus DupliTrade, RoboX and ZuluTrade, which all provide investors with the ability to automate online trading activity.
+The core offering is impressive enough but can be added to by bolting on third-party trading tools such as AvaTradeAct, DupliTrade, RoboX and ZuluTrade, which all provide investors with the ability to automate online trading activity.
 There are options for web trading, mobile trading, and trading via Mac as well as PC.

 Adapting the functions and features of the desktop platform to a much smaller screen can make information a little harder to find and more challenging to read, at least until you are used to the way the app functions.
-The order entry form is harder to read and navigate on a small screen and navigation around the app functions tends to take longer than on the desktop platform.
+The order entry form is trickier to read and navigate on a small screen, and navigation around the app functions tends to take longer than on the desktop platform.

 Social Trading and Copy Trading

-There are no commissions on trading digital currencies, with the profits taken from the spreads, as with regular Forex trading, and there are no broker-levied bank fees on crypto transactions either.
-Typical spreads for crypto pairs are clearly displayed on the website, along with other important stats related to leverage, margin and overnight interest.
-Clients are able to trade crypto to crypto and fiat to crypto, allowing for the trading of any cryptocurrency against USD, Euros, or any other fiat currency.
+There are no commissions on trading digital currencies, with the profits being taken from the spreads, as with regular forex trading.
+There are no broker-levied bank fees on crypto transactions either.
+Typical spreads for crypto pairs are displayed on the website and other stats related to leverage, margin, and overnight interest.
+Clients can trade crypto to crypto and fiat to crypto, allowing for trading any cryptocurrency against USD, Euros, or any other fiat currency.

 Charting and Tools

-The AvaTrade website incorporates the SharpTrader.com platform which provides industry news, technical and fundamental analysis reports, an economic calendar, and a weekly market report, as well as advanced data analysis via AutoChartist reports.
+The AvaTrade website incorporates the SharpTrader.com platform, which provides industry news, technical and fundamental analysis reports, an economic calendar, and a weekly market report, as well as advanced data analysis via AutoChartist reports.

 Educational resources are pitched at both new and more experienced traders.
-Some video tutorials focus on specific platforms, such as MetaTrader 4, which teaches MT4 traders not only the basics of how to use the platform, but also how to take advantage of some of the more advanced functions offered via MT4 software.
-In the education section of the site, you’ll also find a comprehensive video library with visual tutorials on various aspects of online trading.
+Some video tutorials focus on specific platforms, such as MetaTrader 4, which teaches MT4 traders the basics of using the platform and how to take advantage of some of the more advanced functions offered via MT4 software.
+In the site’s education section, you’ll also find a comprehensive video library with visual tutorials on various aspects of online trading.

 Trader Protections by Territory

 Regardless of your jurisdiction, your money will be securely stored, with client funds kept separately, fully segregated from the assets of AvaTrade.
-This is an important factor which means client money is protected in the case of the firm’s insolvency and can never be treated as an AvaTrade asset.
+This is a vital factor that means clients’ money is protected in the case of the firm’s insolvency and can never be treated as an AvaTrade asset.

-Within the EU the company also offers an Investor Compensation Scheme, as an ICCL company, meaning that your deposit is partially insured, up to a maximum of €20,000.
+Within the EU, the company also offers an Investor Compensation Scheme as an ICCL company, meaning that your deposit is partially insured, up to a maximum of €20,000.
 This scheme is not currently in place in other jurisdictions.

-How to Open an AvaTrade Account
+How to Open an Account

-To verify, you will need a government-issued ID (such as a passport or driver’s license) that shows your name, date of birth and a photo of you.
+To verify, you will need a government-issued ID (such as a passport or driver’s licence) that shows your name, date of birth and a photo of you.
 You’ll also need further proof of your current address, such as a recent utility bill.
 Once the account is verified, you will be able to deposit your funds and start trading.

-If you require a professional account or an Islamic account, you will be able to request this once your initial account set up is complete and your details are verified.
+If you require a professional account or an Islamic account, you will be able to request this once your initial account set-up is complete, and your details are verified.